gruntwork-io/terraform-aws-utilities/examples/pex/README.md

 folder](./sample-python-script).
 The PEX environment contains a virtualenv with all the requirements specified in [requirements.txt](./sample-python-script/requirements.txt) installed.
 The PEX environment only includes the virtualenv and does not include the script.
 If you run it directly, you will be dropped into a python shell with the PATH set such that you can import the requirements.
-To run the script, you must call it from the PEX:
+If you would like to run the script directly, you must call it from the PEX:

 ```bash
 python ./sample-python-script/bin/sample_python_script_py27_env.pex ./sample-python-script/sample_python_script/main.py